 Amidst the tumult of the last few months; the pandemics and politics, the masks, the job losses, and the general upheaval, I’ve quietly moved to France.
-It really was quiet – it was just me and a suitcase or two – and after a tight hug with my mum at Heathrow, I donned my mask and flew to the south of France, Gaylord and his collection of Pikachus.
+It really was quiet – it was just me and a suitcase or two – and after a tight hug with my mum at Heathrow, I donned my mask and flew to the south of France, where Gaylord and his collection of Pikachus waited.

 Since then, only a matter of two days later, a second lockdown was announced by Macron, and swiftly followed by Boris Johnson.
 So, my big leap over the English Channel suddenly felt very minor indeed.

 And so, it has begun.
 My new French life!
 We are mainly indoors so I occasionally forget.
 But when I do venture out to the supermarket or La Poste, equipped with my attestation, I gawp at the sun-soaked terracotta rooves, the apricot-coloured walls, the autumn leaves drenching the streets.
 The warm sun plays tricks on me here; it feels like early September when in fact it is 5th November.